Lowering Homocysteine: Why It Matters and How to Do It

 The encouraging news is that there is a lot you can do to lower homocysteine levels!

-The simplest and most effective way for lowering homocysteine is with B vitamin supplements at the right dosage.
-Click here to see our guide to supplementation including doses and specific brands.
+The simplest and most effective way to lower homocysteine is often through targeted B vitamin support.
+See our homocysteine supplementation guide with recommended B vitamin doses and brands.

 Most critical is the amount of vitamin B12 they provide.